Watch this short video to learn how ticket rating works:

 Here you can find the workflow named “Feedback request,” responsible for collecting ticket ratings.

 By default, the “Feedback request” automated workflow is:

 - Ready in terms of a set of conditions and actions

 - Enabled for new licenses

-You can modify the content of the “Feedback request” automated workflow to suit your needs.
-In addition, you can easily enable and disable this automated workflow using the switch button to the right of this specific workflow in the main list with workflows.
+You can modify the content of the “Feedback request” workflow to suit your needs.
+In addition, you can easily enable and disable this workflow using the switch button to the right of this specific workflow in the main list with workflows.